Skip to main content

 GITHUB_TOKEN injection

-When a run config declares [github] permissions, Fabro mints a scoped Installation Access Token at startup and injects it into the sandbox as the GITHUB_TOKEN environment variable.
+When any settings layer declares [run.integrations.github.permissions], Fabro prepares a scoped GitHub App token source and exposes it as the GITHUB_TOKEN environment variable in sandbox command and agent execution.
 Agents running inside the sandbox can use this token for GitHub API calls, cloning additional private repos, or pushing to branches.
+The GitHub CLI (gh) reads GITHUB_TOKEN automatically, so command stages can run gh pr list, gh issue create, and similar commands without an explicit gh auth login.

 Checkpoint pushing